-6.5 Judging rules
+6.5 JUDGING RULES

-- 6.5.1 Viewing the Flights: - 6.5.1.1 The Judges will watch live each Team's flight. - 6.5.1.2 No Performer will approach or talk to the Judges during any Team's flight.
-Non-compliance may result in the application of FAI Sporting Code, Section 5, Chapter 5.4 PENALTIES. - 6.5.2 Speed Routine Judging: - 6.5.2.1 A panel of a minimum of five (5) Judges, three (3) Judges for D2W, must evaluate each Team's Speed Routine. - 6.5.2.2 Each Judge will watch each Team's flight from an assigned physical location or by viewing the video monitor of a camera set in that same assigned physical location. - 6.5.2.2.1 The Judges may use video monitors and these cameras must record video (para 4.2.8).
-The cameras for the video monitors must be positioned in accordance with the Judges' assigned physical locations below. - 6.5.2.3 Judges' Assigned Physical Locations: - 6.5.2.3.1 In D2W, one Judge, positioned at a Sideline, will evaluate for complete crossings of the Sidelines.
+- 6.5.1 Viewing the Flights: - 6.5.1.1 The Judges will watch live each Team's flight. - 6.5.1.2 Nobody will approach or talk to the Judges during any Team's flight.
+Non-compliance may result in the application of FAI Sporting Code, Section 5, Chapter 5.4 PENALTIES. - 6.5.2 Speed Routine Judging: - 6.5.2.1 A panel of a minimum of five (5) Judges, three (3) Judges for D2W, must evaluate each Team's Speed Routine. - 6.5.2.2 Each Judge will watch each Team's flight from an assigned physical location or by viewing the video monitor of a camera set in that same assigned physical location. - 16 FAI FEDERATION AERONAUTIQUE INTERNATIONALE, ISC INTERNATIONAL SKYDIVING COMMISSION WWW.FAI.ORG DYNAMIC 2-WAY AND 4-WAY COMPETITION RULES - 2025 EDITION

+- 6.5.2.2.1 The Judges may use video monitors and these cameras must record video (para 4.2.6).
+The cameras for the video monitors must be positioned in accordance with the Judges' assigned physical locations below. - 6.5.2.3 Judges' Assigned Physical Locations: - 6.5.2.3.1 Two Judges, positioned at a Sideline, will evaluate for complete crossings of the Sidelines and will evaluate that no part of any Performer's body is visible in the Ring hole (Vertical Patterns only).
+The Judges must be positioned with the Judge's eye level with the Ring and the outer rim (but no view beyond the outer rim) of the far Ring visible through the five (5) cm hole of the near Ring.

-In D2W, the one Sideline Judge will also evaluate Synchronisation.
-In D4W, two (2) Judges, positioned at either or both Sideline(s), will evaluate for complete crossings of the Sidelines.
+In D2W, the Sideline Judge(s) will also evaluate Synchronisation.

 The Sideline Judge(s) must be positioned such that the Sideline on the far wall is obscured from view by the Sideline on the near wall.